History of the Catholic Church: Early Middle Ages

 In the early 8th century, Byzantine iconoclasm became a major source of conflict between the Eastern and Western parts of the Church.
 Byzantine emperors forbade the creation and veneration of religious images, as violations of the Ten Commandments.
 Other major religions in the East such as Judaism and Islam had similar prohibitions.
 Pope Gregory III vehemently disagreed.
 A new Empress Irene siding with the pope, called for an Ecumenical Council.
 In 787, the fathers of the Second Council of Nicaea "warmly received the papal delegates and his message".
 At the conclusion, 300 bishops, who were led by the representatives of Pope Hadrian I "adopted the Pope's teaching", in favor of icons.

 With the coronation of Charlemagne by Pope Leo III in 800, his new title as Patricius Romanorum, and the handing over of the keys to the Tomb of Saint Peter, the papacy had acquired a new protector in the West.
-This freed the pontiffs to some degree from the power of the emperor in Constantinople but also led to a schism, because the emperors and patriarchs of Constantinople interpreted themselves as the true descendants of the Roman Empire dating back to the beginnings of the Church.
+This freed the pontiffs to some degree from the power of the emperor in Constantinople but also led to a schism, because the emperors and patriarchs of Constantinople interpreted themselves as the true descendants of the Roman Empire dating back to the beginnings of the Christian Church.
 Pope Nicholas I had refused to recognize Patriarch Photios I of Constantinople, who in turn had attacked the pope as a heretic, because he kept the filioque in the creed, which referred to the Holy Spirit emanating from God the Father and the Son.
 The papacy was strengthened through this new alliance, which in the long term created a new problem for the Popes, when in the Investiture controversy succeeding emperors sought to appoint bishops and even future popes.
 After the disintegration of the Carolingian Empire and repeated incursions of Islamic forces into Italy, the papacy, without any protection, entered a phase of major weakness.